dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 doing anything.

-This workbook is available at the book’s website.
+This workbook is available at the book's website.
 However, you get more out of

 this exercise if you follow the steps provided here and create it yourself.